 Once the batteries start smelling like rotten eggs, they are sulfated so much that they can’t recharge properly, especially if you pop up the hood and find lead sulfate on the battery heads.
 These are symptoms of a dying battery.
 Therefore, once you detect the foul egg odor, you have to change the battery.

 Suppose you continue to use the broken battery, although the alternator will deliver power to the battery from the car’s motion.
-In that case, the battery capacity is too low to provide enough energy for starting up your vehicle.
-Thus, you might get stranded in the middle of nowhere due to battery malfunction.
+In that case, the battery capacity is too low to provide enough energy to start up your vehicle.
+Thus, you might get stranded in the middle of nowhere due to a battery malfunction.